7th Battalion, Lancashire Fusiliers: Interwar

 The TF was reconstituted on 7 February 1920 and the 42nd Division and its units began to reform in April.
 The TF was reorganised as the Territorial Army (TA) the following year.
 Once again it was in 125th (Lancashire Fusiliers) Bde of 42nd (East Lncashire) Division.

 In the 1930s the increasing need for anti-aircraft (AA) defence for Britain's cities was addressed by converting a number of TA infantry battalions into searchlight battalions of the Royal Engineers (RE).
 The 7th Lancashire Fusiliers was one unit selected for this role, becoming 39th (The Lancashire Fusiliers) AA Battalion, RE in 1936.
-Consisting of HQ and four AA companies (354–357) at the Drill Hall, Cross Lane, Salford (355 AA Company later moved to Clifton.
-The battalion unit was subordinated to 33rd (Western) AA Group (later Brigade) in 2nd AA Division.
+Consisting of HQ and four AA companies (354–357) at the Drill Hall, Cross Lane, Salford (355 AA Company later moved to Clifton).
+The battalion was subordinated to 33rd (Western) AA Group (later Brigade) in 2nd AA Division.

 With the expansion of Britain's AA Defences, new formations were created, and in 1938 the battalion transferred to 44th AA Brigade based in Manchester in a new 4th AA Division.